carmenpmoreno/react-movies-finder/README.md

 # Introduction
-Movies finder with film detail.
-Includes a favourites pages.
+Movies finder with a favorites page to store your favorite films.
+Includes a user menu and option to storage your opinion about the favorites page films.
 A responsive web and a React and Redux project.

 To login, enter the user "usuario general"